Semicircular bund: Origins and recent development

 Semi-circular bunds have a long history as a response to the challenges of water scarcity and soil erosion in dry climates.
 The use of semi-circular bunds can be traced back to traditional farming practices in various parts of the world, especially in Africa and the Middle East.
 In these areas, local communities developed and refined the technique over generations as a way to improve agricultural productivity and restore degraded lands.
-While the practice has ancient roots, semi-circular bunds gained significant attention in the scientific and development communities during the latter half of the 20th century, especially in the Sahel region of Africa.
+While the practice has ancient roots, semi-circular bunds gained significant attention in the scientific and development communities during the latter half of the 20th century, especially in the Sahel region of the Africa continent.
 As climate variability and land degradation intensified in this area, these structures became an important tool for land rehabilitation and agricultural improvement.
 Research conducted in the early 21st century has further validated the effectiveness of semi-circular bunds in improving soil properties, increasing vegetation cover, and enhancing biodiversity in arid and semi-arid ecosystems.